DKingAlpha/vps2luks/README.md

 # VPS to Arch with LUKS&LVM

-Install Arch Linux with LUKS over LVM.
-Boot unlock by SSH.
+Install Arch Linux with LUKS over LVM on your VPS.

+Remote boot-time disk decryption via SSH.

+## How it works (Codeless Version)
+1. Download Arch ISO and memdisk to boot partition, boot to Memdisk, run Arch ISO from RAM.
+2. Delete all partitions, create Boot & LVM & Swap partitions.
+Boot partition minimum 2GB
+3. In the first place.
+Install GRUB2 to boot partition.
+Then download memdisk and arch ISO again.
+So we have a full functional rescue system now.
+4. Make PV, VG, LV with LVM partition.
+5. Setup LUKS over LVM.
+6. Install Arch to decrypted LUKS filesystem.
+Setup SSH decryption.
+7. Update GRUB2 and initramfs for LUKS and SSH decryption.
+8. Reboot to New Arch System.

-## How it works
+## How it works (Code Version)

 1. Boot to Memdisk, run Arch ISO from RAM.
-2. Erase system disk, create Boot & LVM & Swap & Recovery partitions.
+2. Erase system disk, create Boot & LVM & Swap partitions.
 3. Create PV, VG, LV
 4. Create LUKS over LV, mount to /mnt, format ext4
 5. Mount Boot partition to /mnt/boot